jrief/django-angular/README.md

 ## Breaking News

-On 2017-07-23 **django-angular** version 1.0 has been released.
+On 2017-08-14 **django-angular** version 1.1 has been released.

-In Django version 1.11, template-based widget rendering has been introduced.
+This version introduces file- and image uploads through Ajax form submissions.

-This gives us a lot more flexibility when rendering form widgets.
-It however required to refactor the internal API of **django-angular**.
+### Backward Incompatibility

-### Upcoming version 1.1
+If you create Angular forms from Django models, nothing changes.

-Please help me to test the next upcoming version of **django-angular**.
-It currently on the master branch and will be released soon to PyPI.
+If you create Angular forms using the provided mixin classes, then you must use the corresponding fields as provided by **django-angular**.
+This keeps the API cleaner and prevents dynamic class tweaks.

 ## Documentation